psuedocode24/Model-to-predict-the-flight-delays/README.md

 # Model-to-predict-the-flight-delays
-A project that predicts the flight delays and cancellation rate
+A project that predicts the flight delays and cancellation rate.
+The project utilized machine learning techniques to make the prediction more accurate and hassle-free for its future users.
+The techniques include decision trees, random forests, and other boosting methods.
+After evaluation and comparison among different models, the selected model is the Bagged Tree approach as the final model output, with a prediction accuracy of 87.4%.